New Zealand Weather in August

 What is the weather like in New Zealand in August?

 Welcome to winter in New Zealand!
-While most people avoid travelling anywhere in the world during the cold winter months, there is actually many advantages to travelling New Zealand in winter.
-It’s the low season meaning cheaper prices and less tourists.
+While most people avoid travelling anywhere in the world during the cold winter months, there are actually many advantages to travelling New Zealand in winter.
+It’s the low season meaning cheaper prices and fewer tourists.
 The mountain tops are covered in snow which makes the famous New Zealand landscape all the more mind-blowing.
 Plus, you’ll find that you can do most activities that people enjoy in summer even during August.
 So to help plan and prepare your trip to New Zealand in August, you’re going to want to know what the New Zealand weather in August is like.

 Unlike in the Northern Hemisphere, August is the last season of winter in New Zealand.
 September, October and November is spring.
 December, January and February is summer.
 March, April and May is autumn and finally, June July and August is winter.
-For more information, see our guide to the The New Zealand Seasons and Climate.
+For more information, see our guide to The New Zealand Seasons and Climate.

-5 Tips for Travelling NEw Zealand in August
+5 Tips for Travelling New Zealand in August

 - As August is a low season in New Zealand (except in ski field towns), don’t worry about booking activities, accommodation and transport too far in advance.
 The country is free enough from tourists so you can afford to be a little more spontaneous!

 - Check road updates on the New Zealand Transport Agency website before hitting the road.
-In winter there is a chance of snow and slips.
+In winter there is a chance of snow and slips

-- If you are planning to do some weather-dependent activities like skydiving, heli-hiking, etc. then plan a few days in these locations in case you experience bad weather and your tour is rescheduled.
+- If you are planning to do some weather-dependent activities like skydiving, heli-hiking, etc. then plan a few days in these locations in case you experience bad weather and your tour is rescheduled

 - Make sure to pack some wool or polypropylene thermal layers, as they are breathable but will keep you warm.